rameerez/allgood/README.md

 You can now navigate to `/healthcheck` to see the health check results.

-The `/healthcheck` page returns a `200` HTTP code if all checks are successful – and error `503 Service Unavailable` otherwise.
+The `/healthcheck` page returns HTTP codes:
+ - `200 OK` if all checks are successful
+ - `503 Service Unavailable` error otherwise

-`allgood` is also a nice replacement for the default `/up` Rails action, so Kamal to also checks things like if the database connection is good.
+Services like UptimeRobot pick up these HTTP codes, which makes monitoring easy. `allgood` is also a nice replacement for the default `/up` Rails action, to make Kamal also check things like if the database connection is good.
 Just change the mounting route to `/up` instead of `/healthcheck`

-### Configuring Health Checks
+## Configure your health checks

 Create a file `config/allgood.rb` in your Rails application.
 This is where you'll define your health checks:
 ```ruby